AngryCarrot789/MemoryEngine360/README.md

 - `Shutdown` - Tells the console to shut down

 ## Task Sequencer
- `File > Open Sequencer` The task sequencer system allows you to run small operations as a large task.
-The system is still WIP, and in the future, will support many more customisations, e.g. randomly allow or disallow operations to run, random delay times, etc.
+ `File > Open Sequencer` The task sequencer system allows you to run small operations as a large task, such as setting the values at specific addresses, waiting X amount of time, and hopefully more in the future.

-You can also freeze values with this:

 ![](MemEngine360-DesktopUI_2025-05-31_18.17.34.png)